sahilnayak7702/Object-Detection-YOLO/README.md

 ---

 ## Features
-- **Object Detection Algorithms**: Implementing modern models such as YOLO, SSD, and Faster R-CNN.
+- **Object Detection Algorithms**: Implementing modern models such as YOLO and CNN.
 - **Evaluation Metrics**: Built-in support for metrics like mAP (Mean Average Precision) and IoU (Intersection over Union).
 - **Visualization Tools**: Generate clear visualizations of predictions, ground truths, and confusion matrices.
 - **Flexible Framework**: Easy-to-customize scripts to adapt to new datasets or models.